 Year round pond care

 A sheet of glimmering water, dancing with dragonflies and sparkling with lush, exotic flowers is an eyecatching centrepiece that's the perfect finishing touch to your garden.
-Water features create a restful space after the fireworks of your main borders, and they'll attract wildlife into your Godstone and Betchworth garden like nothing else.
+Water features create a restful space after the fireworks of your main borders, and they'll attract wildlife into your Betchworth and Godstone garden like nothing else.

 Ponds are surprisingly low-maintenance considering what a wonderful contribution they make to the garden, requiring just a little attention every few months to keep plants and wildlife in harmony.
 You'll find all the specialist equipment you need in our garden centre to keep your pond picture-perfect all year round.